flix/book/src/effects-and-handlers.md

 # Effects and Handlers

 > **Warning:** Effects and handlers are an experimental feature.
-Do not use in
+Do not use them
-> production.
+> in production.

+> **Warning:** Do not use effects and handlers inside spawn expressions.

 > **Warning:** Do not use effects and handlers inside new object expressions.

+> **Warning:** Typing of user-defined effects, in the presence of effect
+> polymorpism, is incomplete.
+In other words, programs may pass the type
+> checker, but crash at runtime (or perhaps crash the compiler during code
+> generation).

+> **Note:** Only monomorphic effects are supported at this time.

 ## Getting Started with Effects and Handlers

 ## Milestones

-We are implementing effects and handlers in a collection of work packages.
+We are currently implementing effects and handlers as a collection of work packages.

 Here is the current status: